 “I have been using the Sinus Cones for two years.
 They are a miracle for me.
 One side of my nose collapses, which prevents me from breathing when I sleep on my side.
 The Sinus Cones keep the airway open so that I may breathe no matter how I sleep.”

 Blocked nose is a symptom of nasal collapse that causes a feeling of stuffiness and difficulty inhaling through your nose.

 The two most common reasons for feeling as though your nose is blocked shut during sleep (without nasal or sinus congestion) are due to angenesisal problems.

 Max-Air Nose Cones help to reinforce the sidewalls of the nose by lending a temporary, soft framework inside the nasal passageways to prevent the sidewalls from collapsing, resulting in maximized airflow.

 Your nose is like a “POP-TENT”.
 The nasal septum cartilage and other cartilages of the sidewall hold the soft-tissue sidewalls of the nose “taunt” so that they do not collapse every time that you inhale.

-In some people, the cartilages are not rigid enough to combat this inward air force and pathologic “nasal valve” collapse occurs on one or both sides.
+In some people, the cartilages of the nose are not rigid enough to combat the inward force of air when inhaling, and pathological “nasal valve collapse” occurs on one or both sides.

 The “nasal valve” is the narrowest inlet of the nostril.
 When air flows rapidly through this narrow opening, it causes a force inward, which may cause the nasal sidewall to collapse inward, “blocking the nose”.